New tools to improve performance

 “It got decent traffic but when I used Ahrefs to see how I could update it, I found that closed-loop communications was what people were really looking for, so I change[d] the title.”

 “I also try and get as many keywords in the title as I can that make sense.
 The original title was decent but did not really explain what closing the loop meant.
-By adding communications, it strengthen the title and readers could easily see why it was important.”
+By adding communications, it strengthens the title and readers could easily see why it was important.”

 Cierra Flythe says this blog title example works because it “tells the reader everything they need to get invested in the content.
-With only 3 facts, it shows it’s delivering the right amount of information to not take up to much time.”
+With only 3 facts, it shows it’s delivering the right amount of information to not take up too much time.”

 “Examples are what most people want to relate information to things they already are familiarized with.
 SEO rich words are always a must in blog titles.
 They matter just as much as the entire length of content.”

 Summarizing, Flythe adds: “Pair examples, SEO vocab, and a numeral value of the amount of information delivered – and you have a recipe for success.”

 Kyle Baker thinks “this post has a great CTR due to the topic, the high number in the title and the catchy title that helps inspire others.”

 “This topic is particularly a hot button item at the moment and people want to learn more.
 The title only reinforces that.”

 “At the time this blog post was written, “Mad Men” had finished its original run and was continuing to be popular to stream among viewers,” Giselle Bardwell explains.